Meet our team:

 Naomi started work on Brighton People’s Theatre in 2015 and established it as a Community Interest Company in 2017.
 She did this because she was fed up with how out of touch theatre often is and wanted to do something to change this.
 She has a background in both community development and theatre.
 She has worked for organisations such as the Hangleton and Knoll Project, Locality, Battersea Arts Centre and The Old Vic.
-She is a 2019/2020 Clore Leadership Fellow for Theatre and a member of Battersea Arts Centre’s Co-creating Change Network.
+She is a 2019/2020 Clore Leadership Fellow for Theatre.

 Tanushka was founder and Artistic Director of Collisions which toured for ten years in theatres and outdoors across the UK and abroad.
 She was a winner of The Genesis Young Vic Young Director Awards in 2002.
 Her production of Medea toured international festivals in Cyprus and Albania.
 Tanushka now works as a freelance director and movement coach and has directed many plays including Dracula, Beauty and the Beast, Macbeth, and Animal Farm.
 In 2017 she worked with Brighton People’s Theatre as a guest director on Tighten Our Belts.
 Tanushka runs a youth theatre company WYActors whose production of Berkoff’s Agamemnon won The Outstanding Theatre Award at Brighton Fringe 2017.

 Munya is a Creative Artist, multi-award-winning choreographer and entrepreneur from Brighton, working as a dance choreographer/teacher and filmmaker.
 Talented visionary and Director of Thirty 10 Arts formed in 2018, a platform for performing arts creatives which grew from a dance company ‘Visual Poets’ founded in 2013.
 He is a cultural leader who works with artists to push their creative development.